-The Marketishere.
+The META verse is here.
 How do we capitalize on it?

-Bloomberg predicts

-\$800 billion

-global metaverse revenue by 2024
+Bloomberg predicts \$800 billion global metaverse

-Digital content continues to evolve to improve the shopper experience, allowing more enjoyable shopping instead of just transacting.
-And the metaverse will play a key role in the shopping experience-Bloomberg predicts that by 2024, the global metaverse revenue opportunity could approach \$800 billion.
+global metaverse revenue by 2024 Digital content continues to evolve to improve the shopper experience, allowing more enjoyable shopping instead of just transacting.
+And the metaverse will play a key role in the shopping experience-Bloomberg predicts that by 2024, the global metaverse revenue opportunity could approach \$800 billion.12